Is Berkeley College Right for You?

 AAS, Health Sciences - Sterile Processing Technician Specialization Additional Costs

-Students in the AAS, Health Sciences – Surgical Processing Technician program may have additional charges for scrubs, shoes, drug screen, physical, flu vaccine, and immunizations totaling approximately $733.00.
+Students in the AAS, Health Sciences – Sterile Processing Technician program may have additional charges for scrubs, shoes, drug screen, physical, flu vaccine, and immunizations totaling approximately $733.00.
 Students with health insurance will pay less for the physical, flu vaccine and immunizations which will lower these additional charges based on their insurance policy.

 AAS, Medical Assistant Additional Costs

-Students in the AAS, Medical Assistant program may incur additional charges for scrubs, a lab coat, drug screen, physical, flu vaccine, immunizations, and shoes which totals approximately $755.00.
-Students with health insurance will pay less for the physical and immunizations which will lower these additional charges based on their insurance policy.
+Students in the AAS, Medical Assistant program may incur additional charges for scrubs, a lab coat, drug screen, physical, flu vaccine, immunizations, and shoes, which totals approximately $755.00.
+Students with health insurance will pay less for the physical and immunizations, which will lower these additional charges based on their insurance policy.

 AAS, Surgical Technology Additional Costs